revbayes/revbayes.github.io/tutorials/biogeo/biogeo_intro.md

 `nullRange="Include"` setting provides no special handling of the null range, and produces the raw probabilities of {% citet Ree2005 %}.

-{% subsection Cladogenetic range evolution | cladogenetic %}
+{% subsection Cladogenetic Range Evolution | cladogenetic %}

 The cladogenetic component of the DEC model describes evolutionary change accompanying speciation events ({% ref dec_cartoon %}c–g).